Can water leak up through a basement floor?

 Cracks in the foundation

-Think of if like taking a bucket full of water (the wet yard), and immersing a small paper cup into the water (the house).
-If the cup is air tight, nothing will get in.
-But if there is a crack in the paper cup then water will start to come in from that area.
+Think of it like taking a bucket full of water (the wet yard) and immersing a small paper cup into the water (the house).
+If the cup is air-tight, nothing will get in.
+But if there is a crack in the paper cup, then water will start to come in from that area.

 Drains are clogged

-If you have water in the basement if could be that you have a clogged drain.
-A clogged drain will leave water with nowhere to go and can cause the water going down the drain to back up into the house.
+If you have water in the basement, it could be that you have a clogged drain.
+A clogged drain will leave the water with nowhere to go and can cause the water going down the drain to back up into the house.